Strappazzon/www/pages/contact.md

 ### Contact Me

-The best way to get in touch with me is via email at {% include email.html user="im" domain="strappazzon.xyz" %}
+The best way to get in touch with me is via email at {% include email.html %}

 ### SSH Keys